LNP-BP/client_side_validation/single_use_seals/README.md

 commitment medium layer, which may be a bitcoin blockchain or other type of distributed consensus system.

-The development of the library is supported by [LNP/BP Standards Association](https://lnp-bp.org).
+The development of the library is supported by [LNP/BP Standards Association][lnpbp-web] and is performed on its [GitHub page][lnpbp-github].

+Minimum supported rust version for the library (MSRV) is 1.66 and 2021 rust edition.

 ## Documentation